yani-iben/TV-Show-Predictive-Modeling/README.md

 ### Predictive Models
 We applied several predictive models, including time series regression, to predict audience satisfaction as measured by IMDb ratings.
 Our most successful model was **Random Forest**, which provided strong predictive accuracy.

+The image below showcases which features were the most important when impacting IMDB Ratings

 ![Random_Forest](Random_Forest.png)

 ### Key Findings